sisinflab/Ducho/README.md

 ### Google Colab

-You just need a google drive account!
+You just need a Google Drive account!